 Benefits or harm of coffee?
 Facts that sellers would never reveal.

 There are numerous myths about where and when people first began to drink coffee.
 Farmers gather coffee beans from the berries that grow on coffee trees.
-Most researchers believe that the discovery of the stimulating effect of coffee took place in Ethiopia.
+Most researchers believe that the discovery of coffee’s stimulating effect took place in Ethiopia.
 The prevalence of coffee as a commodity spread to Yemen first and then worldwide.
 It is the second most-sold drink globally (after tea), earning billions of dollars annually for the respective industry.
 Consequently, coffee consumers overlook coffee’s many unpleasant and unhealthy properties.

 However, the most harmful chemical in commercial coffee is acrylamide carcinogen, a side product created during the bean roasting process. //The word “carcinogen” comes from the Latin cancer, which means “cancer.”// The darker the coffee beans are, the more carcinogens they contain.
 The acrylamide carcinogen is a mutagenic substance.
 A mutagenic substance directly affects the chemistry of cells and leads to genetic mutations in their division.
 The effects become more intense as the dose of the coffee increases.
 Unfortunately, coffee consumers can not manage only one or two cups daily.